5.5 CLI Factory

 • Type Checker: Type checking is a crucial step in maintaining code quality.
 CLIFactory includes a type checker that assists in detecting type-related issues, promoting reliable and well-structured code.

-• Common JS Resolver: In the landscape of JavaScript, CommonJS modules hold significance.
-CLIFactory is equipped with a resolver that harmonizes the integration of CommonJS modules into Deno projects.
+• Common JS Resolver: In JavaScript, CommonJS modules are important.
+The CLIFactory has a resolver that helps integrate CommonJS modules into Deno projects smoothly.

 In summation, the CLIFactory offer an array of indispensable services, collectively contributing to the seamless functioning of Deno.
 By overseeing diverse operations, from caching to module resolution, Deno's CLIFactory ensure a robust and comprehensive environment for developers to create and deploy their projects effectively.